awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 A request to the `_index` API looks like the following:

 ```
-PUT elasticsearch_domain_endpoint/index/type/id -d 'document'
+PUT elasticsearch_domain/index/type/id
+{ "A JSON": "document" }
 ```

-A request to the `_bulk` API looks a little different, because you specify the index, type, and ID in the bulk data file:
+A request to the `_bulk` API looks a little different, because you specify the index, type, and ID in the bulk data:

 ```
-POST elasticsearch_domain_endpoint/_bulk --data-binary @bulk_movies.json
+POST elasticsearch_domain/_bulk
+{ "index": { "_index" : "index", "_type" : "type", "_id" : "id" } }
+{ "A JSON": "document" }
 ```

-Bulk data files must conform to a specific file format, which requires a newline character \(`\n`\) at the end of every line, including the last line\.
+Bulk data must conform to a specific format, which requires a newline character \(`\n`\) at the end of every line, including the last line\.
 This is the basic format:

 ```
 action_and_metadata\n